barumau/pandunia/english/simpli_pandunia_da_fraze.md

-# Pandunia word by word
+# Uninflected Pandunia word by word

 ### Method of Presentation